thiagofelicissimo/BiTTs/README.md

 ## How to use

 The file [test/quick_intro.complf](test/quick_intro.complf) gives an introduction to CompLF.
 You can run `make test` in order to see the output it produces.
 If you want a more detailed introduction, look at the file [test/intro.complf](test/intro.complf) which explains a bit more some technical parts.
-The full definition of CompLF, its metatheory, the bidirectional typing algorithm, and its soundness and correctness proofs are the subject of an article currently in preparation.
+The full definition of CompLF, its metatheory, the bidirectional typing algorithm, and its soundness and completeness proofs are the subject of an article currently in preparation.
 A link will be added here as soon as it becomes available.

 ## Implementation